 (3) Slogan - A slogan is great for signs placed at stop lights, but most viewers of lawn signs are zipping by at 30 plus miles per hour with little time to read what you stand for.

-(4) Symbols - In this age of icons, who can not recognize the appropriateness and symbolism of a school house (SCHOOL BOARD) or a five- pointed star (SHERIFF), a balance scale (JUDGE), a donkey (DEMOCRAT), an elephant (REPUBLICAN), a statue of liberty (LIBERTARIAN) of flags or stars and stripes.
+(4) Symbols - In this age of icons, who can not recognize the appropriateness and symbolism of a school house (SCHOOL BOARD) or a five- pointed star (SHERIFF), a balance scale (JUDGE), a donkey (DEMOCRAT), an elephant (REPUBLICAN), a statue of liberty (LIBERTARIAN) or of flags or stars and stripes.
 These can help.

 (5) Disclaimer - Last, but most important, don't forget your "Authorized and Paid for…" or whatever the exact wording and size and position is as dictated by your local and/or state election boards.
 It is the candidate's responsibility to find out the regulations and make this known to the printer.